Lunars/tesla/internal.dat.md

   - standard: standard audio package
   - premium: premium auto package
 #### autopilot
-- Description: Boolean toggle to inform the car if the owner has purchased the autopilot package.
+- Description: Informs the car if the owner has purchased the autopilot package.
 Note (there is no toggle for FSD at this time).
 - Values:
   - 0: Not purchased
   - 1: Purchased
+  - 2: Purchased FSD
 #### autopilotTrial
 - Description: Boolean toggle to inform the car if the owner has activated an autopilot trial.
 - Values: